lgibelli/singularity-docs/getting_started.rst

 ================================

 | The Docker engine communicates with the Docker Hub via the `Docker
-  Remote API`_, and guess what, we can too!
+  Remote API <https://docs.docker.com/engine/reference/api/docker_remote_api/>`_, and guess what, we can too!
 The easiest thing to do is create an image, and then pipe a Docker image directly into it from the Docker Registry.
 You don’t need Docker installed on your machine, but you will need a working internet connection.
 Let’s create an